nodarhub/hammerhead_zmq/examples/obstacle_data_generator/README.md

     cmake ..
     cmake --build . --config Release

-To run this example, you need to provide the IP address of the ZMQ source (almost certainly the Orin's IP address):
+To run this example, you need to provide the IP address of the ZMQ source (the device running hammerhead):

     # Linux
     ./obstacle_data_generator src_ip